 All DPLLs support revertive and non-revertive switching, with the default being non-revertive.
 During the reference selection process, a DPLL selects the valid reference with the highest priority then the DPLL locks to that input clock.
 In the case of non-revertive switching, the DPLL only switches to another, higher priority reference if the current reference becomes invalid.
 Non-revertive switching minimizes the amount of reference switches and therefore is the recommended mode.
+See the DPLL 0.DPLL CTRL 0 bit field.

 If revertive switching is enabled and a higher priority clock becomes valid, then the DPLL will switch to that higher priority input clock unless that clock is designated as part of the same group (i.e., should be considered of equal priority).
+See the DPLL\0.DPLL\REF\PRIORITY\0 bit field.